Close-up of a hand holding a jar of Rogue Screen Printing Paste labeled for glass and ceramics, lead-free and food-safe once fired.

 4. A Mixable Rainbow of Colors

-From Jet Black and Aurora Red to vivid greens and earthy browns, Rogue offers 12 colors that are fully mixable.
+From Jet Black and Aurora Red to vivid greens and earthy browns, ColorFire offers 12 colors that are fully mixable.
 Blend your own palette without losing opacity or vibrancy—even after firing.

 Close-up of Rogue Screen Printing Paste jars in multiple colors, labeled for use on glass and ceramics.
 Ready-to-use, lead-free, and food-safe once fired.